-We are pleased to submit the revised proposal titled "FY20: Managing Mandatory Dealer Reporting in Maine" for your consideration.
+We are pleased to submit the proposal titled "FY21: Managing Mandatory Dealer Reporting in Maine" for your consideration.
 This is a maintenance proposal which has not changed in the scope of work.
 The Maine Department of Marine Resources (MEDMR) has required mandatory swipe card reporting for elver dealers since the 2014 season; which the MEDMR fully funded.
-The MEDMR has required the sea urchin industry to use eDR mobile (ACCSP's swipe card program) for the past three seasons.
+The MEDMR has required the sea urchin industry to use eDR mobile (ACCSP's swipe card program) for the past four seasons.
 This is the swipe card program that MEDMR worked collaboratively with the Massachusetts Division of Marine Fisheries (MADMF), National Marine Fisheries Service Greater Atlantic Regional Office (NMFS GARFO), ACCSP and HarborLight Software LLC.
 The MEDMR brought its experience with the Elver System swipe card project to this effort in the hope that other partners may benefit from the new swipe card system and we could use our "lessons learned" to make this project a success.
-The roll-out during the first two seasons did not go as smooth as intended; however, the 2018-19 season was greatly improved.
+The roll-out during the first two seasons did not go as smooth as intended; however, the past two seasons were greatly improved.
 The MEDMR also continued to monitor compliance and suspend those dealers who fail to report on time.
 The threat of a license suspension has improved the timeliness and quality of data submitted.
 Please view all graphs in color.
-This proposal addresses the following 2020 ranking criteria: catch and effort, data delivery plan, regional impact, funding transition plan, in kind contribution, improvement in data quality and timeliness, impact on stock assessment and properly prepared.
-For a summary of the proposal for ranking purposes, please see page 30.
+This proposal addresses the following 2021 ranking criteria: catch and effort, sociological and economic data, data delivery plan, regional impact, funding transition plan, in-kind contribution, improvement in data quality and timeliness, impact on stock assessment and properly prepared.
+For a summary of the proposal for ranking purposes, please see page 22.
+During the pre-proposal process no questions were asked for this particular grant.
+However, after further review there were a few calculation errors identified within the budget that have been addressed.
 Please contact Robert Watts at the MEDMR with any questions.
 Thank you for your consideration of this proposal.